mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 The combat system is based on the skill system.
 Firing a gun, swinging a sword or ordering troops into battle are all skill checks;
-respectively, that’s Gun Combat, Melee, and Leadership checks.
+respectively, that's Gun Combat, Melee, and Leadership checks.
 The main difference between combat and a regular skill check is that timing and situational awareness play a much bigger part in combat.
 Characters will have to move between cover and avoid